What is Math and Science Services?

 a mathematics or science course, your first step is to seek your professor/instructor's help.
 Follow their recommendations.

 factory for graded assignments.
 Tutors must follow the guidelines set by the professor/instructor, as well as those of Math and Science Services when assisting students with graded work.
 A tutor “hands-off graded work” policy will be enforced until the coordinator of Math and Science Services is given specifics by the professor/instructor.

 lecture for a missed class.
 Tutors are not instructors and therefore

-cannot lecture or teach material.
+cannot provide a lecture similar to your professor.
 However, they can assist in understanding concepts and clarifying any confusions or misconceptions.

 - A place

 where weeks of classes, homework, and study can be made up with a tutor just prior to a test.
 The majority of Math and Science services